MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-Until we start using the Ethers library, we also want to define the window.ethereum object as `any`.
+We want to define the `window.ethereum` object as `any` to avoid warnings in our editor.
 Once we are using the Ethers Web3 convenience library, we can set that object to an actual type.

 In the `src/vite-env.d.ts` file, update to: